CaraDetruza/remote_hand/README.md

 ## Installation

 ### Client (ESP32)
+At this point you supposed to have a glove with the flex sensor and led finger sensors.
+You can follow the connection schema for hand sensor provided below

 1. Flash MicroPython on your ESP32.
-2. Upload `main.py` to the board.
+2. Upload  `common/misc.py`, `sender/main.py`,  `sender/client.py`,  `sender/finger_sensor.py`,  `sender/hand_sensor.py` to the board.
-3. Connect the flex sensors to the correct GPIO pins.
+3. Connect the flex sensors to the correct GPIO pins following diagram above (you can modify the GPIO pins via FINGERS_BUILD_DATA).
+4. Restart when server is up

 ### Server (Raspberry Pi)

-1. Use MicroPython or standard Python with a compatible PCA9685 library.
-2. Connect the PCA9685 to the Raspberry Pi.
+At this point you supposed to have a remote robotic hand with 6 servos.
+You could follow the connection schema for robotic hand provided below

+1. From a console whitin the Zero 2W (with raspberry OS) run `cd ~; git clone <URL-del-repositorio>`
+2. `cd remote_hand/reciever`
-3. Run `server.py`.
+3. Run `main.py`.

 ## Communication Protocol